-- Two cases below also to be tested additionally for mobile device as a node - Case to consider a mobile device as a sender: the entry point is a mobile device. - Case to consider a mobile device as a receiver: the exit point is a mobile device. - To meet requirement for mobility to support hand-held controls
+- For each scenario, two cases below also to be tested additionally for mobile device as a node - Case to consider a mobile device as a sender: the entry point (or one entry point randomly selected among entry points if there are more than one entry point) is a mobile device. - Case to consider a mobile device as a receiver: the exit point (or one exit point randomly selected among exit points if there are more than one exit point) is a mobile device. - To meet requirement for mobility to support hand-held controls